 This message is for the attention of existing and potential suppliers to the University of Reading.

 We want to alert you to a fraud scam that is targeting existing and potential suppliers of equipment to the University of Reading, as well as other Universities and businesses, nationally and globally.
 Please take the necessary precautions so that you are not a victim of this scam.

-- The delivery address is not a University address.
-Fraudulent addresses will typically be a domestic residence or a self-storage facility, often not anywhere near Reading.
+- The delivery address is not a University address, or in some cases, the delivery address may be a genuine University address, which is later changed or redirected.
+Fraudulent addresses will typically be a domestic residence, freight forwarders or a self-storage facility, often not anywhere near Reading.

 - Poorly written email with grammatical errors.

 - Use of a false or unknown contact from the University.
 If requests for quotations or purchase orders are received from a new University contact that raises your suspicion, please contact a member of the Procurement team to verify the validity of the request.
+There may be an instruction for the supplier / courier to use a mobile number rather than an office number.
 Do not contact the name/number used on the email/purchase order.

 - Unusually large quantities are requested.

 If you are ever unsure about a quotation request sent by email, or the subsequent Purchase Order, please do contact the University of Reading Procurement Team.

 Please do not attempt to call any phone numbers contained within the fraudulent emails that purport to be University numbers as they will attract a service charge.

 The University has made reports to the police via Action Fraud.
 If you have received any suspicious emails we would also be very grateful if you forward to firstname.lastname@example.org so these can added to the evidence.